shageman/cbra.info/index.md

 # cbra.info
 ## Component-Base Rails Applications Resources

 This page is intended as a comprehensive list of the resources created on the topic of _cbra_.
 Component-based Rails (with the 'a' standing for architecture or application) is a code organization and management technique that breaks large applications into small, distinct parts.
 These parts are separate from and maintain explicit dependencies between each other.
-Components are implemented as gems and engines.</p>
+Components are implemented as gems and engines.

 ### Books